Because I will guarantee you that everything happened last hour except for the ports deal stuff was totally unexpected.

 Yeah, you could do it on one page.

-How to create a communist how do you create a communist society?
+How do you create a communist society?

-The first thing you do is you build a wall around wherever the people live, either the country uh or the county or the city.
+The first thing you do is you build a wall around wherever the people live, either the country or the county or the city.

 Then you put security checkpoints on top of the wall at various places.

-Everybody tries to get out, you kill them.
+If anybody tries to get out, you kill them.

 Okay.